aaronjlilla/Synthesis/README.md

 Deprecated site due to the changes to the League of Legends API wrapper I used.
 Could make it work again, but it was largely just too much effort as getting player information manually.

+This is one of my first projects using React, so forgive the probably god awful structure.
+This really needed redux.